cysouw/diathesis/text/c09_adverbials.md

 These directionals are frequently used as preverbials with a wide range of semantic interpretations and diathetical remappings.
 The detailed survey of their syntax is left for future research.
 As preverbials they are typically used in a delocative diathesis, replacing a locative phrase [@next].

 ::: ex
-- Er schicke die Kinder in die Schule. \
+- Er schickte die Kinder in die Schule. \
-  Er schicke die Kinder her/hin/weg/zurück/fort/heim.
+  Er schickte die Kinder her/hin/weg/zurück/fort/heim.
 - Ich klettere auf den Berg. \
   Ich klettere hoch/empor/hinunter.
 - Er prügelt ihn von der Treppe. \